 This report attempts to summarize annual fishery performance looking at trends in catch, effort and catch rates as well as provide a source document describing various projects and activities being undertaken on a local and federal level.
 The report also describes several ecosystem considerations including fish biomass estimates, biological indicators, protected species, habitat, climate indicators, and human dimensions.
 Information like marine spatial planning and the best scientific information available for each fishery are described.
 This report provides a summary of annual catches relative to the Annual Catch Limits established by the Council in collaboration with the local fishery management agencies and implemented by NMFS.

-Cover Image: Alia floating in Ta'ū harbor.
-Photo by WPRFMC.
+Cover Image: Fishing boat in Pago Pago harbor.
+Photo by Cassandra Pardee.

 A report of the Western Pacific Regional Fishery Management Council 1164 Bishop Street, Suite 1400, Honolulu, HI 96813